Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Characterisation of automorphisms of Lie groups which act distally on Sub

-Note that Theorem \ref{main} does not hold for all connected Lie groups and the condition in the hypothesis is necessary as illustrated by the example in the Remark \ref{rem1} of the group $G=\TT^n$, $n\geq 2$, for which every $T\in\Aut(G)\approx\GL(n,\Z)$ belongs to $\nc$.
-However, it admits non-distal maps which generate a discrete infinite group in $\Aut(G)$.
+Note that Theorem \ref{main} does not hold for all connected Lie groups and the condition in the hypothesis is necessary as illustrated by the example in Remark \ref{rem1} of the group $G=\TT^n$, $n\geq 2$, for which every $T\in\Aut(G)\cong\GL(n,\Z)$ belongs to $\nc$.
+However, it admits many distal (unipotent) and non-distal automorphisms, each of which generates a discrete infinite group in $\Aut(G)$.

-Before proving the theorem, we prove a somewhat stronger result for unipotent automorphisms on solvable Lie groups.
-In case of condition $(i)$ below, the proposition will later be generalised to all Lie groups, see Theorem \ref{unip}.
+Before proving the theorem, we prove a somewhat stronger result about distality for unipotent automorphisms on connected solvable Lie groups.
+Note that Proposition \ref{solv}\,$(i)$ below will later be generalised to all connected Lie groups, see Theorem \ref{unip}.